yeopoong/yeopoong.github.io/_posts/2018-07-25-truffle_bank.md

         owner = _owner;
     }

+    //입금
     function deposit() public payable {
         require(msg.value > 0);
     }

+    //출금
     function withdraw() public {
         require(msg.sender == owner);
         owner.transfer(address(this).balance);
     }
 }
 ```

+### What is a transaction?
+The term “transaction” is used in Ethereum to refer to the signed data package that stores a message to be sent from an externally owned account to another account on the blockchain.

 ## Ganache